AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 ## 2. Biocollect

-Interact with the ALA BioCollect app, such as searching for projects, surveys and activities.
+Interact with the ALA <a href="https://biocollect.ala.org.au" target="_blank">BioCollect</a> app, such as searching for projects, surveys and activities.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=biocollect">Open API specification</a>